-Among the other ‘ecofriendly’ success stories on the government’s green agenda was the construction of a 20-mile solar-panel-covered bicycle lane between Daejeon and Sejong, south of Seoul; and converting all of Seoul’s 8750-plus buses to low-polluting natural-gas, full-hybrid or fuel-cell electric vehicles beginning in 2018.
+Among the other ‘ecofriendly’ success stories on the government’s green agenda was the construction of a 20-mile solar-panel-covered bicycle lane between Daejeon and Sejong, south of Seoul; and converting all of Seoul’s 8750-plus buses to low-polluting natural-gas, full-hybrid or fuel-cell electric vehicles.
 Ongoing work includes more high-speed railway lines; the provision of energy-saving ‘green homes’ and energy-recycling projects including the production of gas from garbage.

 Many of these policies were given the thumbs up from the UN Environment Program but local environmental groups felt the Four Rivers Project opened the door to reviving a plan for a grand canal between Seoul and Busan.